 Bright white light is useful for replacing the natural sunlight that you may not get enough of due to today’s predominantly indoor lifestyle and during winter months when the days are shorter.
 White light can elevate your mood, boost your energy level, and help with concentration.

-White light can treat sleep disorders and Seasonal Affective Disorder .
+White light can treat sleep disorders and Seasonal Affective Disorder (SAD) and circadian rhythm disorders.
 White light can also help with jet lag and addictive behaviors such as alcohol abuse or compulsive eating.

 Pink Light Therapy